BigelowLab/cs2018/README.md

-# Bigelow Computer Science Intern 2020
+# Bigelow Computer Science Intern 2021

-## Applications due March 2!
+## Applications due February 14!

 ## Overview
 Bigelow Laboratory for Ocean Sciences, located in East Boothbay, Maine, seeks a summer intern with a strong background (coursework, experience, etc.) in computer science, interested in applying their skills in a fast-paced research setting.